p-j-ward/boolearn-hs/README.md

     501188    0.01007479    0.02083242    0.06990876    0.15444499    0.11472015   100.000 %    84.967 %
     817382    0.00628811    0.01309673    0.04647657    0.09759826    0.09759826   100.000 %    86.923 %
 ```
+Here too we see that the number of training items is insufficient to generalize.
+But here is `3_256.gap`:
 ```
          2    0.90229764    0.48171511    0.82805122    5.92674008    5.92674008    49.011 %    49.264 %
          4    0.56167745    0.32761093    0.82312405    3.81591423    3.81591423    48.865 %    49.336 %